 Derived from clay, terracotta has been used throughout history with sculptures such as the Terracotta Warriors in China, highlighting the resilience of this amazing material.
 In the Iberica peninsula (Portugal and Spain), the influence of terracotta as material for production was most likely one of many discoveries encountered during expeditions to new lands.
 The discovery of a lighter more flexible material such as terracotta would have been a revelation to artists, sculptures even architects who traditionally were using materials such as marble and stone for their work.

 The art of pottery making itself has an even more fascinating history.
 Examples of early pottery originating from the Neolithic period date back as far as 29,000 BC.
 It is a testament to its resilience that we are still producing objects and everyday vessels from terracotta.
 Earthenware clay pottery or ‘terracotta’ pottery has featured as tableware since the 17th century across most of Europe, the Middle East, and China.
 While distinctive styles, methods, and techniques exist, what I find most interesting about terracotta tableware is the way in which colours, motifs, and decorations used to give us a cultural insight into where and by whom the objects are made.
 The history of pottery making and ceramic production is such a valuable source of the history of mankind.
 It gives insight into how we live, what inspires us and our environment.
 So next time you reach for a piece of tableware in your kitchen cupboard, take a minute to think about where it came from and who made it.
 Fascinating concept don’t you think?

-Iberica sources Pretty things from Portugal for the Australian and Asia Pacific markets.
-Inspired by Portuguese pottery and ceramics in particular, take a look at our favourite picks at www.iberica.com.au.
+Iberica sources Pretty things from Portugal for the Australian and the Asia Pacific markets.
+Inspired by Portuguese pottery and ceramics, in particular, take a look at our favourite picks at www.iberica.com.au.